salomoneb/adwords-scripts/readme.md

 # Google Scripts
 Some simple automations.
 A work in progress.
-Check out the [Google docs](https://developers.google.com/adwords/scripts/docs/your-first-script) for more info.
+Check out the [AdWords docs](https://developers.google.com/adwords/scripts/docs/your-first-script) and the [Apps Script docs](https://developers.google.com/apps-script/) for more information.

+## fb_logging.js / google_logging.js
+Scripts that pull advertising data from Facebook and Google into Google Sheets.
+Rows get appended, rather than overwritten, which means that you can accummulate lots of data points if they run consistently.
+I'm integrating these with [Google Data Studio](https://datastudio.google.com/).

 ## simple_stats.js
 A script that returns lifetime statistics for a given AdWords campaign and enters those numbers into an existing Google spreadsheet.
 Stats include `impressions`, `clicks`, `cost per click`, `click through rate`, and `cost`.

-#### Getting Started
-You'll want to have a [Google Sheet](https://docs.google.com/spreadsheets/) created before you use this.

-1. Log into your AdWords account.
-2. Navigate to a campaign.
-3. Select `bulk operations` ->  `scripts`.
-4. Create a new script.
-5. Paste `simple_stats.js` into it.
-6. Replace the fields indicated in the script with your own information.
-Be careful not to remove the script's quotation marks.